srinithi19/readme-generator/sample/README.md

-  # readme genrator
+  # readme generator

   ## Description

-  a sample application to generate readme
+  an app to generate readme

   ## Table of Contents